quizbowl/why/diagram/diagram.md

 \appendix

 # Potential components
-This appendix lists components that, while out of the scope of a hypothetical quizbowl software suite, still interface with the same data used by the suite.
+This appendix lists components that, while outside of the scope of a hypothetical quizbowl software suite, still interface with the same data used by the suite.

 ## Smart buzzer system
 Description of what a “smart buzzer system” is.